-Cold tolerant.
-A great crown for cutting and high quality beads, Luna is the perfect choice for spring and fall production!
-Sought after by market growers and roadside growers for its consistent heads and deep blue/green colour.
-Matures in 70-75 days.
+Perfect for all Growers!
+With a great crown for cutting and high-quality beads, Luna is the perfect choice for spring and fall production.
+Sought-after by market growers and roadside growers for its consistent heads and deep blue-green colour.
+Maturity in 70-75 days from transplant.
 Approx. 100 seeds/pkg.

 Plant seeds 1⁄4-1⁄2 inches deep.
 Transplant or thin small plants to 15-18 inches apart in rows 32-36 inches apart.
 Transplants can be started in April for May planting.
 Transplant after 4-6 weeks.
 Use a starter fertilizer, soaking the root ball thoroughly prior to transplanting.
 Direct seed in late spring, as seedlings can tolerate a light frost.
 Broccoli can be direct seeded up until mid-late June for a continuous harvest.
 Soil temperature should be 21-26 degrees C for optimal germination in 4-7 days.

 Broccoli prefers full sun, but will tolerate part shade.
 Prepare a rich, loose soil that holds moisture well and has pH level of 6.0-6.5.
 Broccoli is a heavy feeder and will also benefit from applications of boron, calcium and magnesium, particularly during the early stages of growth.
 Hollow stem in broccoli is related to boron deficiency.